 Canstar has some tips on how you can improve your credit score, to help get you started.

 4. Start saving

-Lenders may also consider your current bank statements when you apply for a credit card with a poor credit rating.
+Lenders may also request and consider your current bank statements when you apply for a credit card with a poor credit rating.
 If you’ve overdrawn your account recently, or if any direct debits have been dishonoured because there wasn’t enough money in your account at the time, this may work against you.